GEWIS/aurora-core/src/modules/auth/integration/README.md

 To use an endpoint, the endpoint needs to be marked in Aurora Core first.
-By adding the `@Security(SecurityNames.INTEGRATION, <endpoint name>)` decorator to a controller method, this endpoint is marked as both being accessible for integrations with access to that endpoint, and as an endpoint that integrations can use (so both sides of the arrow).
-In the backoffice, admins can assign endpoints to integrations.
+By adding the `@Security(SecurityNames.INTEGRATION, <endpoint name>)` decorator to a controller method, this endpoint is marked as both being accessible for integrations with access to that endpoint, and as an endpoint that integrations can use (so both sides of the arrow). **Make sure that you use the custom @Security() decorator from the `auth` module and NOT the TSOA version!** In the backoffice, admins can assign endpoints to integrations.